cljung/b2c-vc-signin/vc/verifier/README.md

 The issuer needs to be accessable on a public endpoint as that is the way Microsoft Authenticator can talk to the service.
 An easy way to test this is via install [ngrok](https://ngrok.com/download) and let it proxy your localhost as a public endpoint.

 1. git clone this repo
-1. cd into vc\issuer
+1. cd into vc\verifier
 1. run `npm install`
 1. Edit didconfig-b2c.json (see below)
-1. Start ngrok in a separate command window `ngrok http 8081`
+1. Start ngrok in a separate command window `ngrok http 8082`
 1. Start the sample issuer from a command window `node app.js`

 ## Edit didconfig-b2c.json